 I want to share some points from the article I think are necessary to highlight.
 PLEASE take some time to read this article.
 And if you’re a pastor, PLEASE do not ignore what happened from a person who sat in church and under the preaching of the Word.

-This story should shake Christians, especially pastors/leaders, to the core.
+This story should shake Christians to the core, especially pastors/leaders.
 This whole situation is more than devastating and the shooter’s rationale is blasphemous of the name of Jesus.

 Some quotes from the article:

 “When there’s an act of ‘radical Islamic terror’ — somebody claiming they’re motivated by their Islamic faith — if we’re going to call upon moderates in Muslim communities to condemn those things, we should do the same.
 I wholeheartedly, full stop, condemn white nationalism,” said Chad Woolf, an evangelical pastor in Fort Myers, Fla., who was one of the first to join in heated debate online about how the attack reflects on evangelicalism.
 “We should recognize that somebody could grow up in an evangelical church, whose father was a leader, and could somehow conflate the teachings of Christianity and white nationalism.
 We should be very concerned about that.”

 Woolf said resistance to discussing current-day justice issues is common in some evangelical churches, where pastors say they are only there to preach the Bible.
 “In that stream, you could attend a church where maybe 80 to 90 percent of the people there are also white, and you could not really be forced to be uncomfortable if you had [anti-Semitic] biases,” he said.
 “By not addressing these things from the pulpit, whether you mean to or not, you give cover for some of these ideas.”